The RickshawJump to Recipe

 3) Strain into fresh ice and garnish with cucumber slices and small basil leaves.

-There’s really only three ingredients for this cocktail, but the key is the simple syrup.
+There’s really only three ingredients for this Rickshaw Cocktail, but the key is the simple syrup.

 If there’s one tip I could give people that want to get into cocktail making, it’s not to spend a lot of money on booze.
 Just learn how to make good syrups.
 Once you learn how to infuse flavors into syrups, you can make wonderful drinks that you would pay a lot for in a bar or restaurant.